roopam100/cp4i-ipost-cpc-pot/Integration/Toolkit-Experience/Lab_1/ReadMe.md

 ## 2.2.1 Using Integration Toolkit <a name="using_integration_toolkit"></a>

 1\.
-The integration server that you created in the previous section will be up and running (it will have a green arrow facing upwards in the Integration Exlorer window.
+The integration server that you created in the previous section will be up and running (it will have a green arrow facing upwards in the Integration Explorer window.
 Right click on the server name and select Stop (this will stop the integration server):

 ![alt text][pic8]